CEA-MetroCarac/fitspy/doc/user_guide/baseline.rst

     BKG_MODELS.update({"Linear_2": linear})
     BKG_MODELS.update({"Exponential_2": exponential})

+Through the GUI, the corresponding *'.txt'* or *'.py'* files can be loaded via the button :code:`Load` located to the right of the **BKG_MODEL** combobox.

+In python, the users models can be loaded by the related functions :func:`~fitspy.utils.load_models_from_txt` and :func:`~fitspy.utils.load_models_from_py`.
+*(See example in* `ex_gui_users_defined_models.py <https://github.com/CEA-MetroCarac/fitspy/tree/main/examples/ex_gui_users_defined_models.py>`_ *)*

+For recurrent use, the user-defined models can be defined in files named :code:`bkg_models.txt` or :code:`bkg_models.py` to put in :code:`%HOMEUSER%/Fitspy`.

-where in the examples given above, the resulting :code:`Linear_1`, :code:`Linear_2` models yield identical results to those obtained from the predefined :code:`Linear` model, when converged.
+Note that in the examples given above, the resulting :code:`Linear_1`, :code:`Linear_2` models yield identical results to those obtained from the predefined :code:`Linear` model, when converged.
 The same for :code:`Exponential_1`, :code:`Exponential_2` and :code:`Exponential`.

 .. warning::
-    Unlike predefined models, user-defined models do not have 'guess' parameter fitting functions.
+    Unlike predefined models, user-defined models do not have associated functions to determine their initial values for the fitting.

-    All parameters are initialized to 1.
+    **All the parameters are initialized to 1.**

-    This can lead to poor convergence of the background.
+    This can lead to wrong convergence.
-    To prevent this, it is advisable to review the model parameters using appropriate multiplier coefficients, considering that the initial values for the parameters are 1.
+    To prevent this, it is advisable to review the model parameters using appropriate multiplier coefficients.

-    Example: for a x-range in [0, 1000], the Exponential functions should be rather defined as :code:`ampli * np.exp(-coef * x / 1000)`
+    Example: for a x-range in [0, 1000], the Exponential functions should be rather defined as :code:`ampli * exp(-coef * x / 1000)`